How did the Emperor Trajan change the Roman Empire?

 Trajan developed this policy to strengthen Italy and the core of the Empire.
 This ensured that Italians remained preeminent in the Roman Empire.
 The Emperor’s policy was at least partially successful because it arrested the decline in Italy.
 It was adopted by later Emperors.
 Trajan has been criticized for his many wars, especially for his devaluation of the coinage.
 This is believed to set a dangerous precedent for later Emperors; however, Trajan left his successor Hadrian with a healthy treasury, and the economy was well-managed during his reign.

 Trajan was an able administrator and, unlike his predecessors, respected the constitution and Rome's laws.
-Trajan enacted some laws that improved the status of slaves and it became illegal for masters to abandon old slaves.
+Trajan enacted some laws that improved the status of slaves, and it became illegal for masters to abandon old slaves.
 He forbade the use of informers, and there were no treason trials during his years in power.
 Trajan did not rule as an autocrat like so many of his predecessors.
 It has been stated that he gave the Empire its longest period of stability and good government in its history.

-Trajan has been acclaimed as a great Emperor but he was also an egomaniac who loved war.
+Trajan has been acclaimed as a great Emperor, but he was also an egomaniac who loved war.
 Ultimately his actions seriously undermined the Empire.
 The truth is that Trajan had many achievements but also some glaring failures.
-His conquest expanded the Empire and generated new revenues for Rome and improved its strategic position with regard to its enemies.
+His conquest expanded the Empire and generated new revenues for Rome, and improved its strategic position concerning its enemies.

 Alston, Richard Aspects of Roman History 31BC-AD117 (Abingdon: Routledge, 2014)